Skip to Site Header Skip to Main Content Skip to Footer

 Body Weight: 200lbs --> Blanket Weight: 20 pounds

-Most blanket weight range is usually between 12 pounds - 35 pounds.
+Most blankets' weight range is usually between 12 pounds and 35 pounds.
 Depending on the need, finding the right weight can be difficult.
 Often, a heavier blanket may be a good option.

 Final Thoughts

-A heavy weighted blanket has become popular recently because of its many benefits.
+Think of it this way: just like a warm hug from a loved one can make you feel safe and secure, a weighted blanket provides that same comforting pressure, helping you relax and unwind.
 If you struggle with sleep, anxiety, autism, ADHD, Alzheimer’s, or PTSD and haven’t tried a weighted blanket yet, it’s recommended to give one a try.

 Whether you use it used as a cooling weighted blanket, a warming blanket, or a security blanket, many people use these stress-reducing blankets.
 Keep in mind that the amount of weight comes down to personal preference.